nya1/rest-api-boilerplate/README.md

 `yarn test:coverage`

-Will run unit and integration tests and open the default browser with the HTML coverage reporter
+Will run unit and integration tests (typescript) and open the default browser with the HTML coverage reporter

 `yarn test:unit`

-Run only unit tests
+Run only unit tests (typescript)

 `yarn test:integration`